2025a Online course

 During this session, we will walk through a step-by-step approach to using the SOCIAT survey tool, including selecting social impact indicators, planning your sampling methodology and techniques for questionnaire distribution.
 We will also cover basic statistical techniques for data analysis and take a deeper look at how to interpret the results (facilitators Prof. Nikoleta Jones, Dr Chrisovaladis Malesios)

-In this session, we will guide you through the process of conducting personal interviews, from designing interview questions to selecting participants and conducting the interviews.
-We will also discuss techniques for active listening, recording responses, and analysing qualitative data to draw meaningful insights (facilitator Prof. Nikoleta Jones)
+In this first part of session 3 we will guide you through the process of conducting personal interviews, from designing interview questions to selecting participants and conducting the interviews.
+We will also discuss techniques for active listening, recording responses, and analysing qualitative data to draw meaningful insights.

 During this session, you will be introduced to a tool that combines social impact assessment with participatory mapping.
 This innovative methodology enables you to capture social impacts through a mapping exercise, transforming how we interpret traditional maps.
-It also provides invaluable insights that can be integrated with ecological mapping assessments.
+It also provides invaluable insights that can be integrated with ecological mapping assessments (Facilitators: Dr Vangelis Pitidis, Alfie Begley).

 Final Activity